Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 To optimize your conversion rate, you must optimize each landing page to increase conversions.

-If you’re just starting your business, conversion optimization from the beginning will build a stronger foundation for all your marketing efforts.
+If you’re just starting your business, conversion optimization will build a stronger foundation for all your marketing efforts.

 If you’re running an existing business and considering a rebrand, make sure that you evaluate a conversion rate optimization strategy as part of your rebrand.